noumanshoaib/dota-gsi/README.md

 PORT=3001
 ```

-As my **backend** is running on port 3000, I am running my frontend on 3001 to avoid port conflicts
-we can run it on any port as required.
+As the **backend** is running on port 3000, the frontend is set to run on port 3001 to avoid port conflicts.
+You can run it on any port as required.

-The **REACT_APP_SOCKET_SERVER_URL** is the **socket.io** server URL.

-The url for it, is the url of your backend, so if your backend is running on

-http://127.0.0.1:3000, this should be the url you should put here.
+The **REACT_APP_SOCKET_SERVER_URL** should be the socket.io server URL, which is the URL of your backend.
+So, if your backend is running on http://127.0.0.1:3000, this should be the URL you put here.

 ## Final Step - Enabling Game State Integration (GSI) for Dota 2